Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

 \subsection{World Model Prediction and Generation}

-While world representation defines how world knowledge is sensed and learned, World Model prediction and generation define how the world transitions over time and transitions in response to agents acting within the world.
-World Models generate 3d scenes (discussed further in Sec.~\ref{sec:video_wm}), generate controlled real-world scenes (discussed further in both Sec.~\ref{sec:video_wm} and~\ref{sec:embodied_wm}), and are robust with a human-in-the-loop (discussed further in Sec.~\ref{sec:collab}).
-In our unified framework, the previously stated functional categories of word models correspond to the cognitive functions of \textbf{\textit{reasoning}} and \textbf{\textit{imagination}}.
+While world representation defines how spatio-temporal world knowledge is sensed and encoded, world model prediction and generation refers to how the world models make predictions over time and select action traversals within the world.
+World models generate 3D scenes (discussed further in Sec.~\ref{sec4:generation}), generate controlled real-world scenes (discussed further in both Sec.~\ref{sec4:generation} and~\ref{sec:embodied:world-gen}), select actions for state traversal (discussed in Sec.~\ref{sec:embodied:world-gen}) and can reason over Global Workspaces encoded by language (discussed further in Sec.~\ref{sec6:video:generation}).
+In our unified framework, the functional components of world models for generation correspond to the cognitive functions of \textbf{\textit{reasoning}}, \textbf{\textit{imagination}}, \textbf{\textit{language}} and \textbf{\textit{motivation}}.
 Together they enable structured planning, hypothetical simulation, and decision-making over future trajectories.